-You will find additional information about the Interpreter Training Program on our website at www.waubonsee.edu/itp or by contacting our Counseling Department at (630) 466-2361 or (630) 801-7900, ext.
+You will find additional information about the Interpreter Training Program on our website at www.waubonsee.edu/itp or by contacting our Counseling, Advising and Transfer Center at (630) 466-2361 or (630) 801-7900, ext.
 4962 to schedule an appointment with one of our SGN/ITP counselors, Patricia Klonoski or Ulysses Diaz.

 If you attend classes full time and start in the fall semester, it takes 2 years and 4 months to complete our program.
 If you have other sign classes or are currently working as an interpreter, this may be shorter.

 For the eight classes in the Sign Language portion, you can attend full time or part-time.
 Once you are accepted into the Interpreter Training Program, you must take these classes in "block" format and be full time.
 Our classes are designed for people who might have to travel a distance.
 You will attend classes two days a week, Monday and Wednesday, from 8:30 a.m. - 2:45 p.m.